ericyork/eidolon/_posts/2018-02-22-basic-jekyll-workflow.md

 categories: dev-docs
 ---

 These instructions combine information from a variety of places, but I got it working basically by following the [instructions here](https://www.jamesward.com/2014/09/24/jekyll-on-heroku). **Update:** The above instructions are incomplete.
-I'm not exactly sure why, probably something I did wrong/missed/etc., but in any case, in order to get it to work, I *also* had to add a rakefile.rb so the project would build right for Heroku during deployment.
+I'm not exactly sure why, probably something I did wrong/missed/etc., but in any case, in order to get it to work, I *also* had to add a rakefile.rb so the project would build properly on Heroku during deployment.

 ### 0.0 Pre-Reqs